 A major stumble was narrowly avoided on the motocross track.
 The

-second of two hybrid double/tabletop jumps nearly bit me hard when the
+second of two hybrid double/tabletop jumps nearly bit me hard when

-rattle my jaw.
+heavy enough to rattle my jaw.
 I’m sure it was a crowd-pleaser.

 Lap times were 12-13 minutes, which put me on pace for 7 or 8 laps.

-During that time I never touched my roll-offs and only took a few gulps
+During that time I never touched my roll-offs and only took a few

-between the knobs but the bike was otherwise clean.
+sand stuck between the knobs but the bike was otherwise clean.
 So

 clean, in fact, I didn't have to wash it afterwards.
 In Illinois, in March,

 I'm confident that was a first for me.
 I finished in 2nd place, which was

 satisfying in light of my lack of riding over the winter.
 But the next day,

 March 26, 2006